jeteve/mokapot/README.md

 Alternatively, the query parser supports the syntax: `geo_point LLWITHIN 48.859430,2.354946,100`.

 Use this ONLY if you need the matching accuracy.
 For general Geo queries, you are encouraged to use H3 indexing method.
-Under the hood this uses H3 anyway for a rough matching, and some post filtering for accurate cutoff at the required distance.
+Under the hood, this uses H3 anyway for a rough matching, and some post filtering for accurate cutoff at the required distance.

 # Configuration optimisation